fastify/fastify-routes/README.md

 [![NPM version](https://img.shields.io/npm/v/@fastify/routes.svg?style=flat)](https://www.npmjs.com/package/@fastify/routes)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

 This plugin decorates a Fastify instance with `routes`, which is a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of registered routes.
-Note that you have to register this plugin before registering any routes so that it can collect all of them.
+Note that you have to await the register of this plugin before registering any routes so that it can collect all of them.

-Note also that current versions of Fastify define plugin registration as async, so you have to ensure that registration completes before creating any routes.
-See the examples below.

 ## Data Structure